Connect to Assistants

 }

-Where to add the system prompt
+Where to add it

 - Cursor: